CCNHuntLab/continuous-rdm-task/README.md

 ======================================================================================

 # Contributors
-Maria Ruesseler, Laurence Hunt - wrote the initial version and core functions Layla Stahr - adapted the code to run an auditory paradigm in the background Lilian Weber - refactored the code into its current form
+Maria Ruesseler, Laurence Hunt: wrote the initial version and core functions

+Layla Stahr: adapted the code to run an auditory paradigm in the background

+Lilian Weber: refactored the code into its current form

 ## Summary
 In the continuous random dot motion (CRDM) task, participants are presented with a